 Definition of External costs

-- An external costs occurs when producing or consuming a good or service imposes a cost upon a third party.
+- An external cost occurs when producing or consuming a good or service imposes a cost (negative effect) upon a third party.

-- If there are external costs in consuming a good (negative externalities), the social cost will be greater than the private cost.
+- If there are external costs in consuming a good (negative externalities), the social costs will be greater than the private cost.

 - The existence of external costs can lead to market failure.
 This is because the free market generally ignores the existence of external costs.